atmulyana/rn-style-props/README.md

 - `extractTextStyle`
   If you have an object containing a set of style props for a `Text` component, this function will separate all style props whose *text* type.
-This function returns an object which has two properties:
+This function returns an object which has three properties:
   + `view` is an object containing all style props which are valid for `View` component.
   + `text` is an object containing all style props whose *text* type.

-  This function throws an error if there is a not valid style prop for a `Text` component.
+  + `unknown` is an object containing all props excluded from the other properties.
+For each props included here, a warning message is raised.

   **Usage:**
   Suppose you create  a custom component: